 Colors are my inspirations in themselves.
 Add to beautiful colors the simplicity and sheen of silver, copper or gold then a smile of appreciation from someone and my heart melts and new ideas form.
 Of course my husband reads books to me as I bend my wire and I interrupt him for his opinion.

 What materials do you most enjoy working with?

 Pretty shiny crystals or brilliant colors from nature added to metals using the complicated and time consuming Egyptian link.

 What is the name of the piece you submitted with your success story?

 What inspired this design?

 The goldsmith of a pharaoh 3500 years ago made a complicated interlocking link.
-Starting with this famous Egyptian link, I added colorful Swarovski beads making it my personal statement and worthy of the mother of the famous King Tut.
+Starting with this famous Egyptian link, I added colorful crystal beads making it my personal statement and worthy of the mother of the famous King Tut.

 How did it come together?

-I will always love any color close to turquoise, then I wanted royal purple...somehow I added the grey which set off the other colors and sterling silver with a Swarovski sparkly subtle beauty.
+I will always love any color close to turquoise, then I wanted royal purple...somehow I added the grey which set off the other colors and sterling silver with a crystal sparkly subtle beauty.
 I think the original plan was about 50% of the final piece.

 Share Your Background